pony-ci/pony-ci/index.md

 | run  | `npx eslint yourfile.js`          | execute shell                 |
 | sfdx | `sfdx: force:org:list`            | shortcut for `run: sfdx`      |

+### Job example
-In the example you can see defined three jobs and one replacement.
+In the example bellow you can see defined three jobs and one replacement.
 To create a scratch org execute `sfdx pony:org:create` command.
-Before a scratch org is created the command will look for `pony:preOrgCreate` job.
+During scratch org creation you can implement two extensions, `pony:preOrgCreate` and `pony:preOrgCreate`.
-In the example there is a `pony:postOrgCreate` job which is executed after org creation.
+There is  a `pony:postOrgCreate` job which is executed after org creation.
 You can see most of the steps use `-u $env.username`, this is a pony syntax for global environment.
 The `username` and `devhubusername` variables are populated whenever an org is created, so you don't have to rely on the sfdx default username.
-The first steps simply print login url (can be used in CI system to log in) and install first gen packages defined in `data/groups/packages.json`.
+The first steps simply print a login url (can be used in CI system to log in) and install first gen packages defined in `data/groups/packages.json`.

 The third step is more complicated.
 You can see that the source is pushed via `pony:source:push` and not through the standard `force` command.
-Before a push is executed a `pony:preSourcePush` job which runs `sfdx: pony:source:content:replace -r preSourcePush` command.
+Before a push is executed, the `pony:preSourcePush` job starts and runs `sfdx: pony:source:content:replace -r preSourcePush` command.
 The `preSourcePush` is a name of a replacement and is defined right after jobs.
 You can use replacements as a workaround for example when your source includes usernames that are not replaced automatically with admin username by `force:source:push`.